GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 ### Can I run a Haneul validator node?

 We do not yet have a public devnet or testnet that will allow others to operate Haneul nodes, but both are on our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md#roadmap).
 Right now, you can run a local, non-networked Haneul node for development.
 Check out our [Wallet](https://docs.haneul.io/build/wallet) documentation to get started.
-You can interact with the local node via either the [Wallet CLI](../build/wallet#command-line-mode) or [REST API](../build/rest-api).
+You can interact with the local node via either the [Wallet CLI](../build/wallet#command-line-mode) or [RPC API](../build/json-rpc).

 ### What does a local node do and what are the hardware requirements to run it?
 How is it different from a testnet node?